 Note that legacy Quickform nodes will have to be separately installed on the server executor and any client designing or executing legacy workflows.
 The plugin is found under KNIME & Extensions → KNIME Quick Forms (legacy) in the "Install KNIME Extensions" dialog.

-In this section we want to highlight what has been changed in KNIME WebPortal version 4.11.
+In this section we want to highlight what has been changed starting from KNIME WebPortal version 4.11.

 Differences to KNIME WebPortal version <4.11